withaspirit/Elevator-Simulation/README.md

     * Thread Initialization:

-    * Thread Termination: Introduced conditions to terminate the Threads of the System.
+    * Thread Termination: Introduced conditions to terminate the Threads of the Simulation.
 Termination is activated by each of the two Scheduler's Timers expiring.
 Each Scheduler sends a termination message to the the System it communicates with and then terminates itself.
 The systems are terminated by receiving the message.

     * Other changes: